-- and not directly involved in serious adverse impacts which have not yet been mitigated to the satisfaction of all implicated stakeholders. - 2 Do not significantly harm any investment objectives: The methodology considers a subset of the principle adverse impacts on the sustainability factors and the alignment with the OECD Guidelines for Multinational Enterprises and UN Global Compact (UNGC) Principles, as criteria for avoiding harm and meeting minimal social safeguards.
+- according to the MSCI ESG Research methodology, for which the assessment of direct involvement in the most serious adverse impacts shows that these have not yet been mitigated to the satisfaction of all stakeholders involved, are excluded from the scope of investment. - 2 Do not significantly harm any investment objectives: The methodology considers a subset of the principle adverse impacts on the sustainability factors and the alignment with the OECD Guidelines for Multinational Enterprises and UN Global Compact (UNGC) Principles, as criteria for avoiding harm and meeting minimal social safeguards.
 According to this methodology the following investment are not consistent with the definition of sustainable investment according to art.
 2(17) SFDR: (i) breaches of OECD Guidelines for Multinational Enterprises and/or UNGC Principles (SFDR PAI 10).
 Controversies marked with a Red Flag under the methodology indicate a company's direct involvement in the most serious adverse impacts (e.g., loss of life, destruction of eco-system, economic shakedown affecting multiple jurisdictions), which have not yet been mitigated to the satisfaction of all implicated stakeholders.
 An Orange Flag may indicate either only partial resolution of such serious concerns with implicated stakeholders, or an indirect role of the company in very serious and extensive controversies (for example through business relationships with directly implicated parties).
 Companies marked with an orange or red flag are excluded from the investment scope; (ii) There is wide multilateral agreement that controversial weapons cause indisputable significant harm; that thermal coal used for power generation constitutes one of the most significant drivers of climate change; and that tobacco is one of the leading causes of avoidable human death.
 These metrics are also aligned with the focus of SFDR PAIs, which do not provide specific thresholds for harm, but could be leveraged in identifying potentially the most significant harm.
 For example, thermal coal is the most GHG emission intensive fossil fuel covered under SFDR PAI 4, while exposure to anti-personnel mines, cluster munitions, and biological and chemical weapons is reflected in SFDR PAI 14.
 According to the application of the exclusion policy investment in such sectors are avoided.
 Additional SFDR PAI(s) may be considered in defining DNSH criteria of the SFDR Article 2 (17) based on improvements in the issuers' disclosure of the indicators and with more regulatory guidance around applicable thresholds. - Positive contribution: The methodology treats companies generating at least 20% of their revenues from products or services contributing to one or more social or environmental objectives as having a positive contribution on such objectives.
 From the perspective of targeting an environmental objective, the methodology includes activities focused on climate change mitigation and energy efficiency, pollution prevention and waste minimization, sustainable management of water, forestry and land resources.
 Activities focused on social objectives include access to basic needs, such as health care, housing, and nutrition, provision of SME and personal loans, education services, and bridging the digital divide in least developed countries.
 Accordingly, the methodology uses revenue data to capture positive contribution across both environmental and social objectives.